 Take index cards, or cut squares or rectangles from cardstock.
 Cut slits in each.
 Assemble them by holding two cards perpendicular to each other, and sliding them together where the slits are.
 In the photos, the cards used were 2”x4”.
 We cut two slits per long side.
 Cuts were 1/2” deep and we cut them about 1” in from each edge.
 But, you can do whatever size you choose, and cut as many slits as you choose.

 You could save up all your cracker boxes, cereal boxes and so on and have an ever-growing supply of building blocks.
-Or, we happened to have a bunch of “banker boxes” – the cardboard file boxes, which are all the same size and are big enough you can build some REALLY BIG towers.
+Or, if you have file boxes or moving boxes, you can make HUGE towers.

 Probably our most popular activity is building tall towers with plastic cups, and then using a pull-back car to crash into them and knock them down.
 For video of the crash in action, and LOTS more ideas, read my full post on stacking cups.